Kuwait Business Registration

 In accordance with the Kuwaiti legislation, each entity must register with the Ministry of Labor, the Ministry of Social Affairs and Employment, with the Ministry of Finance.

-Why to use local lawyers vs international relocation and “business setup” companies?
+Why use local lawyers vs international relocation and “business setup” companies?

-We have been involved in the establishment of subsidiaries and joint ventures in Saudi Arabia, Kuwait, United Arab Emirates, Oman.
+We have established LLC's in Saudi Arabia, Kuwait, United Arab Emirates, Oman.

-If you are thinking of establishing a business a Kuwait, please email us about your business, purpose of setting up business in Kuwait, your contact details and one of our lawyers will be in touch with the quote.
-Thank you.
+If you are thinking of establishing a business a Kuwait, email us about your business, the purpose of setting up a business in Kuwait, your contact details and one of our lawyers will be in touch with the quote.